wigo4it/module-tf-azure-aks/README.md

 "none" is translated to null, so AKS auto-upgrade channel is disabled and versioning is fully managed by tf.
 "patch", "stable", "rapid", or "node-image" are passed through to AKS, enabling platform-managed upgrades according to that channel policy.

 In practice, this means:

-Use none for deterministic, Terraform-controlled upgrades.
+Use none for deterministic, tf-controlled upgrades.
-Use a non-none channel when you want AKS to perform automatic upgrades, accepting that cluster state may move independently of explicit version pins.
+Use a non-none channel when you want AKS to perform automatic upgrades.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements